 However, the City of Ocala would like to remind parents that the Ocala Police Department does enforce Florida’s curfew.

 The Florida Department of Law Enforcement said that during the summer months when students are out of school, crime does increase.
-The Florida Department of Juvenile Justice said [that] is because in this day and age, unsupervised juveniles are the most likely to commit a crime.
+The Florida Department of Juvenile Justice said [that] is because, in this day and age, unsupervised juveniles are the most likely to commit a crime.
 Namely due to a complete lack of supervision and discipline from a child’s parents.

 Last summer, OPD responded to multiple calls from businesses in reference to juveniles who had caused a disturbance or disrupted the normal flow of business.
-Some of the calls involved juveniles as young as 12 that were harassing other patrons within those businesses.
+Some of the calls involved juveniles as young as 12 who were harassing other patrons within those businesses.
 And many of the calls came in after midnight.